Murder of Kelsey Smith: Perpetrator

-Because the body had been found in a different state (Missouri), some argued for federal jurisdiction, but because Hall was arrested and in custody in Johnson County, that jurisdiction had the legal authority to pursue the case.
+Because the body had been found in a different state (Missouri), some argued for federal jurisdiction; but because Hall was arrested and in custody in Johnson County, that jurisdiction had the legal authority to pursue the case.

 On July 23, as part of a plea agreement, Hall pleaded guilty to all four charges.
 His plea came during what was supposed to be a change-of-venue hearing.
 The courtroom was jammed with Smith's parents and other family members, friends and reporters.
 The hearing was carried live on all four of Kansas City's television network affiliates.

 It is believed that Hall spotted Smith driving into the Target parking lot after he had arrived.
-He noticed that she was alone and thus began following her in store to assure himself that she was not meeting anyone.
+He noticed that she was alone and thus began following her inside the store to assure himself that she was not meeting anyone.
 When he saw her about to leave, he went to his truck and retrieved his gun.
 He waited until Smith was most vulnerable, when she was getting ready to leave, before he struck.
 He took her 20 miles away to the Missouri woods, where he sexually assaulted and strangled her.

 The hearing came a day after a judge ruled that prosecutors could still seek the death penalty for Hall after a judge had denied a defense motion seeking dismissal of the case on a technicality.

 On September 16, Johnson County district judge Peter V. Ruddick sentenced Hall to life in prison without parole for the kidnapping, rape and murder.
 In court, Hall apologized to Smith's family for his actions.

-Hall is incarcerated in the Hutchinson Correctional Facility, Hutchinson, Kansas.
+Hall is incarcerated in the Lansing Correctional Facility, Lansing, Kansas.